Mentessi/fizzbuzz/README.md

 #FizzBuzz

-Relaised I hadn't given FizzBuzz a go since learning some Ruby... so here we go :)
+Realised I hadn't given FizzBuzz a go since learning some Ruby... so here we go :)